 Secondly, market research can improve your strategy particularly if your research identifies market trends.
-For example, if there was a trend towards fluff & fold services, it would be helpful to ensure your plan calls for offering such a service.
+For example, if there was a trend towards fluff & fold, it would be helpful to ensure your plan calls for offering such a service.

 The third reason for market research is to prove to readers that you are an expert in your industry.
 By conducting the research and presenting it in your plan, you achieve just that.

-The following questions should be answered in the industry analysis section of your laundromat business plan:
+The following questions should be answered in the industry analysis section of your laundry business plan:

-- How big is the laundromat business (in dollars)?
+- How big is the laundry industry (in dollars)?